Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Location Location Location

 Why was Hazor a big city?
 The location is one of the main reasons.
-Let’s look at the following map (displayed in Hazor antiquities museum):
+Let’s look at the following map (displayed in the Hazor antiquities museum):

-In the diagram above, you can see the red caravan route.
-It is part of the Via Maris (Latin: “way of the sea”).
-It is an ancient trade route, dating from the early Bronze Age, linking Egypt with the northern empires of Syria, Anatolia, and Mesopotamia.
-The fact that Hazor was on Via Maris allowed it not only to earn money from facilities for traders but also have extensive trade connections with its neighbors.
+Hazor was on Via Maris, which allowed it to earn money from facilities for traders and have extensive trade connections with its neighbors.
 Also, in the image above, you can see a list of different strata.
 In Hazor, 21 different layers were found.
-Meaning that this location remained important for people over many years and it was reused/rebuild many times.
+This location remained important for people over many years and was reused and rebuilt many times.

-After this introduction, let’s step into the:
+After this introduction, let’s step into the Acropolis.

 Acropolis